Writing your own functions

 • Need to use across within summarize() or mutate()

-• Can use sapply or purrr to work with multiple data frames within lists simultaneously
+• Can use sapply (or purrr package) to work with multiple data frames within lists simultaneously

 Lab Part 2